 CALIFORNIA AVOCADO GROWERS

-- Started growing California Avocados around 1976
+- Started growing California Avocados in 1970

-- From a multi-generational family of avocado growers
+- From a multigenerational family of avocado growers

-RICK’S FAVORITE WAYS TO ENJOY CALIFORNIA AVOCADOS
+NORM’S FAVORITE WAYS TO ENJOY CALIFORNIA AVOCADOS